Brown College at Monroe Hill: Governance

-The Officers of Govboard consist of the Grand Poobah, the Shama Llama Ding Dong, and the annually renamed Treasurer, as well as the office of Secretary, which will also be annually renamed.
+The Officers of Govboard consist of the President (formerly known as the Grand Poobah), the Vice President (formerly known as the Shama Llama Ding Dong), and the annually renamed Treasurer, as well as the office of Secretary, which will also be annually renamed.
 The names were chosen on the theory that their powers would be more difficult to abuse given such humorous and unlikely titles.
-The Grand Poohbah roughly corresponds with the position of President, and is responsible for managing external relations.
-The Shama Llama Ding Dong, with position similar to a vice president, runs the weekly Govboard meetings and all internal affairs.
+The President is responsible for managing external relations, and the Vice President runs the weekly Govboard meetings and all internal affairs.
+A vote to change the names was conducted in Fall 2023.